rnowotniak/bannersbroker/README.md

 Initially, I've been encouraged to run a paid site, allowing BB users to carry out calculations and simulations of account management strategies.

-Currently, I came to the conclusion, that I should no longer invest my time and work (which I put in, a lot already) in something I'm not going to be seriously involved with (for various reasons) in the future.
+Finally, I came to the conclusion, that I should no longer invest my time and work (which I already put in a lot) in something I'm not going to be seriously involved with (for various reasons) in the future.
 Therefore, I decided to publish the results of all of my work in this area.